smartbotkit/smartbotkit.github.io/privacy.md

 > San Francisco, CA 94107
 > United States of America

 GitHub Inc. is the recipient of your personal data.
-Their server location is USA.
+Their servers are located in the USA.

 Further information on objection and removal options against GitHub can be found at [https://docs.github.com](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement#github-pages).